Ali Salman

 Ali Salman Ahmed Salman (علي سلمان أحمد سلمان) is a Bahraini Twelver Shi'a cleric and the Secretary-General of the Al-Wefaq political society.
 In January 1995, the Bahraini government forcibly exiled him to Dubai for leading a popular campaign demanding the reinstatement of the constitution and the restoration of parliament during the 1990s Uprising.
 From there, he made his way to London and sought asylum.
 He continued opposition activities from London, where he was associated with the Bahrain Freedom Movement.
 Salman returned to Bahrain in March 2001 in a general amnesty as part of a set of political reforms announced by King Hamad.

-According to an unknown source close to his family, Sheikh Ali Salman was severely tortured by Al Khalifa regime in prisons.
-Numerous protests were held against the detention of Sheikh Ali Salman and several people were injured after the Al Khalifa forces fired tear gas and birdshots to disperse the protesters.
+According to an unknown source close to his family, Ali Salman was severely tortured by the Al Khalifa regime in prisons.
+Numerous protests were held against the detention of Ali Salman and several people were injured after the Al Khalifa forces fired tear gas and birdshots to disperse the protesters.
 Within Al Wefaq he is considered a 'moderate' public face of the organization and has opposed the more confrontational approach with the authorities typical of the other leaders.